GLOBE, a student-managed academic program at St. John’s

 of GLOBE, say: “We are committed to building a global community

-(starting here at St. John's) that is going to contribute to the
+(starting here at St. John's) that contributes to the goal of

 manage all aspects of the program including vetting loan

 fundraising, providing technology to the field, and measuring

 This means that over 90 cents of every dollar goes directly to the

 include the developing nations where loans are destined, the

 University community in which the program is lodged, and civil